ash-edmodo/codepath-week-3/README.md

 [] Advanced: User can take favorite (and unfavorite) or reweet actions on a tweet

-[~] Advanced: Improve the user interface and theme the app to feel twitter branded
+[] Advanced: Improve the user interface and theme the app to feel twitter branded

-[~] Advanced: User can search for tweets matching a particular query and see results
+[] Advanced: User can search for tweets matching a particular query and see results

 [] Bonus: User can view their direct messages (or send new ones)

-[~] Implement view-holder pattern for tweet-items

 Walk Through 1